 Corrosion Resistance

+Another reason people ask does aluminum conduct electricity in outdoor conditions is that aluminum resists corrosion naturally.
 Aluminum is more resistant to corrosion than copper.
 This makes it ideal for outdoor and industrial applications, where exposure to the elements can cause copper wire to deteriorate over time.
 The natural oxide layer that forms on aluminum helps protect the metal from corrosion and extends the life of the wire.

-2. Oxidation at Connections
+2. Oxidation Can Affect Electrical Connections

 Aluminum can form an oxide layer on its surface when exposed to air, which is a protective mechanism.
 However, this oxide layer can also cause issues at electrical connections, as it is a poor conductor of electricity.
 When aluminum wire is connected to terminals or other components, the oxide layer can interfere with the electrical connection, leading to increased resistance and potential overheating.
 To mitigate this, aluminum wire is often coated with an anti-oxidant compound, and special care must be taken during installation.
+As long as precautions are taken, aluminum continues to be a reliable, cost-effective option for electrical wiring.

 Conclusion